-You can sign up for a free business email address from a service like Hotmail in just a couple of minutes.
-And nowadays, free email services are pretty impressive.
+You can sign up for a free business email address from a service like Outlook in just a couple of minutes.
+But are these free services right for your company?

-And that’s fine – so long as you have no plans to become a bigger company.
-“If you’re only ever going to be the sole trader who cleans windows for the same three streets or the small builder who will never need to grow the client base, this sort of email address isn’t going to be a problem.”
+And that's fine - if you have no plans to become a bigger company.
+"If you're only ever going to be the sole trader who cleans windows for the same three streets or the small builder who will never need to grow the client base, this sort of email address isn't going to be a problem."

 But what happens if your business takes off?
 What if you need to hire more staff, or start competing with bigger and more established players who have better name recognition than you?
 Dunston says companies which stick to free business email for too long risk running into two barriers to success:

 The most obvious thing that most free business email services lack is an individual domain name.
 This is the second part of your business email address, like yourcompany.co.uk.
-It identifies your company and is far more professional than whatever your free business email service gives you.
+It identifies your company and looks much more professional than the name of your free email service.

 Having your own domain name links your email address with the rest of your brand, from the name on the side of your van to the logo at the top of your invoices.